ucsd-cse15l-f23/ucsd-cse15l-f23.github.io/pages/syllabus.md

 ### Lecture Sessions

 Lecture sessions are on Monday and Wednesday.
-You can only attend the section (9am or 10am) to which you are assigned.
-Depending how things go after the first week or two, we might relax this and allow attendance in either section.
+You can only attend the section to which you are assigned.
+Depending how things go after the first week or two, we might relax this and allow attendance in any section.

 In each lecture, we'll have a paper handout (also available electronically).
 At the end of lecture you'll have a chance submit your handout to Gradescope.
 You